Last Updated on

 What Is Indigestion in Kids?

-Indigestion, also called dyspepsia, occurs in the upper part of the child’s abdomen when he eats something that does not agree with him or eats it too fast.
+Indigestion, also called dyspepsia, is defined as persistent or recurrent pain or discomfort in the upper abdomen.
 It can be accompanied by bloating, nausea, heartburn, and burping in most cases.
-Dyspepsia in children is often seen after a meal and is not a cause for serious concern.
-It will resolve itself within a few hours.
+Dyspepsia is not a cause for serious concern and can resolve itself within a few hours.

 Causes of Indigestion in Children